 Estate planning is an opportunity to protect your assets for your children, but what are we protecting them from?

-A Key Private Bank study found that the average inheritance is fully consumed within 17 months; often times the money is spent on cars and expensive vacations.
-For whatever reason, an inheritance is viewed as a windfall, like winning the lottery.
-People don’t look at the long-term benefits of receiving an inheritance, which often leads to poor financial decisions.
+What would happen if you were to give all of your money to your children today?
+What would they do with it?
+A Key Private Bank study found that the average inheritance is fully consumed within 17 months, usually on cars and expensive vacations.
+An inheritance is often viewed as a windfall, like winning the lottery.
+People don’t look at the long-term benefits of receiving an inheritance, leading to poor financial decisions.

 What happens if you have a child with a substance abuse problem or gambling issue.
 You do want to provide for him or her but leaving a lump sum inheritance would very likely have dire consequences.
 Disinheriting that child is not the answer.

 In all of these situations, you can provide for your children in a way that distributes assets to them over time, rather than in a lump sum.
 When you plan this way, you protect the assets and help ensure that you are providing for your children when they need it most, thereby providing them with long-term financial stability.